oshholail/EGY-BCD/README.md

 </h1>

+The train and test code will be released soon.
 The EGY-BCD dataset is available.
-Codes is coming soon.

 ## Updates